tommykronstal/2dv612-team3-project/README.md

 * have mongodb installed locally and start the mongo daemon with command mongod
 * then npm start in the backend directory and the app should boot

-To use debugger in webstorm when running locally select edit configurations top right, press +, select npm, select 'start' as command
+To use debugger in webstorm when running locally:
+* select edit configurations top right, press +, select node.
+* Ensure that working directory is
+* set to your/path/to/2dv612-team3-project and that the node interpreter is set to using node 8.9.1
+* Javscript file to backend/index.js .